 If the network passes further 2 mcmd increments shall be added to the donor ASEP flow until the network fails and the cut-off point is identified.

-Where partial substitution is proposed National Grid will make a Funded Incremental Obligated Capacity (FIOC) Project Direction Submission, as detailed in the FIOC Guidance and Submissions Requirements Document as per Licence Special Condition 3.13.
+Where partial substitution is proposed National Gas Transmission will make a Funded Incremental Obligated Capacity (FIOC) Project Direction Submission, as detailed in the FIOC Guidance and Submissions Requirements Document as per Licence Special Condition 3.13.
 This will facilitate the determination of funding, where required, for the incremental quantity to be released.

 Analysis Output

 On completion of the above analysis the following effects of the entry capacity bids and accepted entry capacity substitutions will be recorded and proposed to the Authority in the Entry Capacity notice.
 This notice, outlined in paragraph 92, will be submitted ahead of allocation of capacity to the requesting Shipper User.
-However, in respect of a PARCA, ahead of the reservation of capacity pending substitution, National Grid will inform the Authority and the industry of that potential capacity substitution and publish in accordance with Special Condition 9.13.
+However, in respect of a PARCA, ahead of the reservation of capacity pending substitution, National Gas Transmission will inform the Authority and the industry of that potential capacity substitution and publish in accordance with Special Condition 9.13.
 This will be at the conclusion of the Phase 1 PARCA Works (or for an IP PARCA as part of the project proposal, after network analysis has identified entry capacity substitution opportunities, but before (potentially several years before) capacity is allocated to the PARCA signatory at the recipient ASEP.
 The formal Entry Capacity notice shall be submitted ahead of allocation in accordance with Licence Special Condition 9.13, at a time deemed appropriate following discussions with the PARCA Signatory.

-Specifically, National Grid shall submit an Entry Capacity notice setting out:
+Specifically, National Gas Transmission shall submit an Entry Capacity notice setting out:

 the ASEPs where Incremental Obligated Entry Capacity is proposed to be released;